jamktiko/tc-productlab-manual/tc-productlab-manual.md

 Pre-production starts when the teams are ready.
 Groups will get to know each other better and arranges a workspace to their needs and wants.
 Roles are selected based on the production model chosen.
 Chosen roles should include at least a Scrum Master, Product Owner and [a person in charge of Business side of things].
 However, these roles should be discussed together with the team before starting pre-production.

 When the roles and workstations are clear the groups will move on to the pre-production tasks.
 Pre-production can take as long as the group needs, but it shouldn't take too much time.
 Week, two or three should be enough.
+During this time, the teams should test their product idea with the potential customer base to better define what the idea is.
 Labmaster and coaches will go through the pre-production material and discuss with the team about their findings.

 The items that should be delivered during pre-production